Television City Dream

 Television City Dream is the ninth studio album by the American punk rock band Screeching Weasel.
 It was released in 1998 through Fat Wreck Chords.
 It was the band's last album released through Fat Wreck Chords until First World Manifesto in 2011.
 The album is the first to feature new members Mass Giorgini, Zac Damon, and Dan Lumley.
 The cover art was done by Giorgini's father, noted artist Aldo Giorgini.
 The songs on the album are notably faster than previous Screeching Weasel albums.
 The album was re-released on November 9, 2010, featuring five bonus tracks from the original recording sessions.

+The title of the album comes from the song "The Prisoner" by D.O.A., which was covered by Weasel during the album's sessions and released on the compilation Thank You Very Little.

 Track listing

 All songs written by Ben Weasel.